 9. Amsterdam Noord, affordable place to stay in Amsterdam

-Amsterdam’s hippest area, Amsterdam Noord, also known as North Amsterdam, is one of the coolest parts of Amsterdam.
+Amsterdam Noord is the best area to stay in Amsterdam for returning visitors.
+Also known as North Amsterdam, this is Amsterdam’s hippest area and one of the coolest parts of Amsterdam.
 A huge neighborhood north of the river IJ, the urban redevelopment of the waterfront is particularly fashionable.

 Once a bustling port, many of the former industrial buildings have been converted into trendy shops and stylish restaurants.
 There are bars in shipping containers and old warehouses converted into food halls and events spaces.
 Amsterdam Noord is one of the edgiest places to stay in the city.